 Types of surgery for penile cancer

-- Circumcision.
-Circumcision is the removal of the foreskin.
-If the cancer only affects the foreskin, this may be the only treatment that you will need
+- Circumcision is the removal of the foreskin.
+If the cancer only affects the foreskin, this might be the only treatment that you need.

-- Wide local excision.
-This is when the cancer is removed along with a border of healthy tissue around it
+- Wide local excision is when the cancer is removed along with a border of healthy tissue around it.

 - Removing the head of the penis (glansectomy).
-After this operation your surgeon will do a skin graft to reconstruct the head of your penis.
-Your penis will look like a circumcised penis.
-You will be able to pass urine normally, and most men who were sexually active before the operation remain so afterwards
+After this operation your surgeon uses a skin graft to reconstruct the head of your penis.
+It looks like a circumcised penis.
+You will be able to pass urine normally and most men are able to have sex afterwards.

-- Removal of the penis (penectomy).
-If your cancer is large you may need to have either part, or all, of your penis removed (partial or total penectomy).
-A total penectomy is only done if your cancer is deep into your penis, or is at the base of the penis.
-It may be possible to reconstruct the penis afterwards
+- Removal of the penis (penectomy) is for large cancers and part, or all, of your penis is removed (partial or total penectomy).
+A total penectomy is only done if your cancer is deep into or at the base of the penis.
+It might be possible to reconstruct the penis afterwards.

-- Removal of the lymph nodes.
-Your surgeon may also remove lymph nodes from your groin and possibly your pelvis.
+- Removal of the lymph nodes – your surgeon might also remove lymph nodes from your groin and possibly your pelvis.

 You can view and print the quick guides for all the pages in the treating penile cancer section.